 A key figure in the bin Laden financing organization called Wafa initially claimed “the White House has been destroyed,” before having to correct himself. – Washington Post, January 28, 2002

-I can’t remember if it was the FBI or Woodward’s guy who confirmed that the 9/11 terrorists were emptying their bank accounts just prior to the attack and transferring the cash back to the UAE.
+I can’t remember if the FBI or Woodward’s guy confirmed that the 9/11 terrorists were emptying their bank accounts just before the attack and transferring the cash back to the UAE.